thoughtspot/thoughtspot.github.io/_release/notes.md

 <tr style="width: 100%;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px; max-width: 500px;">
 <div style="word-wrap: break-word; overflow-wrap: break-word;">
-<h3><a name="SupportforIPSecbetweenclusternodes"></a>Support for IPSec between cluster nodes</h3>
+<h3><a name="Supportforipsecbetweenclusternodes"></a>Support for IPSec between cluster nodes</h3>
 <p>With 5.0, you can encrypt traffic between various ThoughtSpot cluster nodes.
 However, by default the encryption of traffic between ThoughtSpot nodes is disabled.
 When required to enable on a specific cluster, contact ThoughtSpot Support.
-ThoughtSpot can enable encryption of traffic between ThoughtSpot nodes to allow this feature to automatically work on AWS/GCP/OnPrem/Azure.</p>
+ThoughtSpot can enable encryption of traffic between ThoughtSpot nodes to allow this feature to automatically work on Amazon Web Services (AWS), Google Cloud Platform (GCP), OnPrem, or Microsoft Azure.</p>
 </div>
 </td>
 </tr>
 <tr style="width: 100%;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px; max-width: 500px;">
 <div style="word-wrap: break-word; overflow-wrap: break-word;">
-<h3><a name="Embeddedsearchapi"></a>Embedded search API</h3>
+<h3><a name="Embeddedsearchapi"></a>Embedded Search API</h3>
 <p>The Embedded Search API enables searching directly from an external application or web page to pull data from ThoughtSpot.
 When using this API, you can access data stored in ThoughtSpot directly.
 You do not need to save a search result to a pinboard and then reference it using the visualization’s URL.
 This embedded search is useful when you want to allow an application to pull data directly from ThoughtSpot in an ad hoc fashion.
 To have the Embedded Search API functionality turned on, contact ThoughtSpot Support.